larroyo3/KMPSampleProject/README.md

 ![badge-ios](http://img.shields.io/badge/platform-ios-CDCDCD.svg?style=flat)

 ## 📱 Project Overview

 **KMPSampleProject** is a sample mobile application built with **Kotlin Multiplatform (KMP)**, **Jetpack Compose**, and **SwiftUI**.
-This project demonstrates best practices for clean architecture and modular design in cross-platform mobile apps.
-It serves as a reference for developers aiming to create maintainable and scalable mobile projects.

-**KMPSampleProject** is a sample mobile application built with **Kotlin Multiplatform (KMP)**, **Jetpack Compose**, and **SwiftUI**.
 While the project showcases best practices for clean architecture and modular design in cross-platform mobile apps, it primarily focuses on **Jetpack Compose**, making it an ideal reference for developers working on **native Android projects** as well as those exploring **Compose Multiplatform**.

 Whether you're building for Android or across multiple platforms, this project serves as a guide for creating maintainable, scalable applications with modern UI frameworks.

 If you find my work helpful, please consider giving it a ⭐ ❤️.